Jefferson Protection & Animal Welfare Services

 HOW DO I REACH THE HUMANE DEPARTMENT?

-Please note that animal control officers can only respond to those cases occurring within Jefferson Parish.
+Please note that Humane Officers can only respond to those cases occurring within Jefferson Parish.
 To report an animal control incident, please call (504) 349-5536 during regular business hours or the afterhours line at (504) 554-4744.

-WHAT SERVICES DOES ANIMAL CONTROL PROVIDE FOR THE CITIZENS OF JEFFERSON PARISH?
+WHAT SERVICES DOES THE HUMANE DEPARTMENT PROVIDE FOR THE CITIZENS OF JEFFERSON PARISH?

 Investigation of dog attacks to humans and domestic animals